GD-DSir/Habit_Tracker/README.md

     This pop-up is displayed if a daily habit is logged within streak+1 days since the start of the the streak.
 This affords a user the ability to miss the habit once without the streak resetting.

     This pop-up is displayed if a weekly habit is logged within streak*7 days 12-hour since the start of the the streak.
-Weekly habits have a 12 hour grace period.
+Weekly habits have a 12-hour grace period.
   - Pop-up 2: The current streak for habit_name has reset was 'habit_streak' currently 1.

     This pop-up is displayed if a daily habit is not logged within streak+1 days since the start of the the streak.
 The previous streak value is set to 1.